What is High, Medium, and Low Voltage? NEC Definitions

 Key safety considerations include:

-- Always de-energize and verify an electrically safe work condition before beginning work.
+- Always de-energize and verify an electrically safe work condition before beginning work when practical.

-- Understand the arc flash boundaries and wear the appropriate level of PPE.
+- Understand the arc flash boundaries and wear the appropriate level of PPE per NFPA 70E and site practice.

 - Recognize that specialized training is mandatory for tasks like medium voltage cable splicing and handling high-voltage terminations.